Optimize inventory targets across the network with AI-driven multi-echelon inventory optimization

 How is multi-echelon inventory optimization different from traditional inventory planning?

-Multi-echelon inventory optimization takes a network-wide approach.
-It considers how inventory decisions at one location impact the rest of the Supply Chain and dynamically adjusts inventory levels across all nodes.
+Multi-echelon inventory optimization (MEIO) takes a network-wide approach.
+It explicitly models how inventory decisions at one location impact the rest of the Supply Chain, and dynamically adjusts inventory levels across all nodes together.
+Instead of each site carrying its own protective buffer, the network holds just enough stock at the right echelons to absorb variability.

-This avoids duplicating safety stock across the network and allows companies to achieve better service levels with less inventory.
+The result is fewer duplicated safety stocks across the network and the ability to achieve better service levels with significantly less total inventory.

 How do I know if I need multi-echelon inventory optimization?